 Homemade Red Wine with Wild Fermentation

-Before crushing the grapes, remove the stems, bruised fruit, leaves, bugs, etc.
+Classic Wine Grapes (When buying grapes be sure they don't contain any chemicals or preservatives.
+And before crushing the grapes, remove the stems, bruised fruit, leaves, bugs, etc.)

 When the Gravity reading on your hydrometer has dropped below 1.030, the primary fermentation is said to be over.

-"Rack" or siphon the fermented grape juice out of the vat
+"Rack" or siphon the fermented grape juice out of the first fermenting vessel.

-and also press the remaining grapes to get the rest of the fermented juice.
+And then press the remaining grapes to get the rest of the fermented grape juice.

 Put fermented grape juice into the 2nd fermentation

-vessel with an air-lock to complete the secondary stage of fermentation.
+vessel with an air-lock to complete secondary stage of ferment.